search

 Vertical Position

 The Y value (the middle one) should be set just a bit higher than the virtual floor's Y position.
+Use the Put On Floor trigger to automatically set the vertical position.

 Let's suppose that the virtual floor's Y position is 0.168.
 This means that we should set the Billboard's Y position to at least 0.169.

 In the image below, the Y coordinate of the Transformation of the Billboard is properly set.
 You can see that the AO below the talent is visible.
 But as you can also see, it looks as if the talent was floating.
-At this point, this is completely normal, we will tend to this in the next part.
+At this point, this is completely normal.
+We will tend to this in the next part.

-This is very important, for two reasons:
+This is very important for two reasons:

-• if it is not set properly, the AO will not be visible (it will be under the floor),
+• If it is not set properly, the AO will not be visible (it will be under the floor).

-• the reflection of the talent will not be realistic.
+• The reflection of the talent will not be realistic.

 Rotation